Arden Screen and Stage Make-up

 (Drug and Cosmetic Industry, 1935a)

-It is clear that Arden intended to extend the use of ‘Screen and Stage’ make-up into general consumption and not keep it just for use in theatres and films.
+It is clear that Arden intended to extend the use of ‘Screen and Stage’ make-up into general consumption rather than keep it exclusively for theatres and films – Robare DeLong had the same idea and was negotiating with department stores in California to get them to stock his make-up when he sold to Arden.
 As well as being used for amateur or private theatricals, Arden recommended it for “that extra-special party, masquerade, or gala evening occasion, for professional or amateur photography”.
-As the make-up was waterproof (requiring its own special remover) she also suggested it for swimming, the beach and active sports (Drug and Cosmetic Industry, 1935a).
+As the make-up was waterproof (requiring its own special remover) she also suggested it for swimming, the beach, and active sports (Drug and Cosmetic Industry, 1935a).

 The drama of Screen and Stage Make-up is not limited to the theatre; it has an important place in the chic woman’s private life.
 There is nothing more glamorous for gala evening occasions than Screen and Stage Make-up.
 No matter how dazzling the lights, it is always flattering.
 No matter how long the party, your make-up remains flawless and flower-fresh.